• Skip to primary navigation

 Eximo is another example of such a product.
 It’s a waterless solution that uses a dry powder that you apply and sweep over the stain.

-We’ve used this one ourselves for a few different projects and I’m still amazed at how well it removed the oil from the garage floor.
+We’ve used this one ourselves for a few different projects.
+I’m still amazed at how well it removed the oil from the garage floor.
 You can find it here from Amazon.

 Removing oil stains with solvents

-This last method involves the use of a solvent and a very strong poultice.
+This last method involves using a solvent and a very strong poultice.
 This is only recommended if you have tried one of the first two methods without success and don’t have time for a bioremediation treatment.

 You will need to use a solvent such as acetone or MEK.
 These solvents are known for breaking down and extracting oils.
 They also do a good job of penetrating smooth concrete.

 It’s best to let it sit for a few days and up to a week to work properly.
-You can cover it with a garage floor mat or cardboard if you like while it sits.
-When ready, just sweep it up and the stain will be gone.
+You can cover it with a garage floor mat or cardboard while it sits.
+When ready, just sweep it up, and the stain should be gone.

 Warning – Fumes from solvents can be very flammable so make sure you turn off any pilot lights or open flames before you apply the solvent.
 You can relight after the solvent is covered.